International Admissions FAQ

 Once your application is completed, submitted, and approved by the IWS Admissions staff, the Registrar will issue you an I-20 form.
 This form, along with other paperwork, will be mailed to you.
 You will need to bring this form to your embassy to apply for an F-1 visa.

 In addition to an F-1 visa, all international students are required to pay the I-901 SEVIS fee, which is $350.
 This fee goes directly to the US Government, not to IWS, and it cannot be waived.
-Proof of payment is required prior to your visit to the embassy to apply for a visa.
+Proof of payment is required before you visit the embassy to apply for a visa.

-Since IWS is a low-residency school, a new I-20 form must be issued for each visit to campus.
-This means international students are also required to pay the $350 I-901 fee again for each visit to campus.
+Since IWS is a low-residency school, a new I-20 form must be issued for each campus visit.
+This means international students are also required to pay the $350 I-901 fee again for each campus visit.
 Typically the MWS program requires 4 visits to campus and the DWS program requires 5 visits to campus.

 Canadian students do not need to visit an embassy.
 Instead, they must be prepared to present their I-20 form and proof of payment of the $350 I-901 fee at the border.
 Failure to present these documents may result in the student being denied entry to the USA.